bobdavis84/kokoro/README.md

     display(Audio(data=audio, rate=24000, autoplay=i==0))
     sf.write(f'{i}.wav', audio, 24000) # save each audio file
 ```

+### 🌐 Frontend Applications

+This repository includes user-friendly web and desktop frontends for running Kokoro TTS.
+For a quick guide on setting up and running the web interface, see the **[Frontend Quick Start Guide](./frontend/README.md#🚀-quick-start)**.

 ### Windows Installation
 To install espeak-ng on Windows: